 Research Grant

-New and Emerging Technologies (NET)
+Novel and Emerging Technologies (NET) Grants

 This unique grant gives researchers the opportunity to apply for funding to develop a novel and emerging technology or a new application of an existing technology.
-NET grants are research projects which focus on the development of new and innovative technologies to diagnose, treat and prevent heart diseases.

 Eligibility